 Finding Culturally Competent Care

-It can feel as it is just so much when searching for the right treatment becomes even more convoluted due to cultural issues.
-Families look for providers who can appreciate the cultural dynamics of Asian American patients without assuming, or stereotyping.
+It can feel like it is just so much when searching for the right treatment becomes even more convoluted due to cultural issues.
+Families look for providers who can appreciate the cultural dynamics of Asian American patients without assuming or stereotyping.

 Questions to ask prospective treatment providers:

-• What knowledge do you have of cultural considerations which may affect treatment?
+- What knowledge do you have about cultural considerations that may affect treatment?

-• Do you provide services only in our mother tongue?
+- Do you provide services in our mother tongue?

 Holistic and Alternative Therapies

 Many Asian individuals respond well to treatment approaches that incorporate traditional practices alongside modern medicine.
-Programmes that include meditation, mindfulness practices, or traditional healing methods can feel more culturally appropriate while still providing evidence-based treatment.
+Programs that include meditation, mindfulness practices, or traditional healing methods feel more culturally appropriate while still providing evidence-based treatment.

 Moving Forward: Creating Cultural Change

-Real change comes from people, families and whole communities learning to see the world differently.
+Real change comes when people, families, and whole communities learn to see the world differently.
 Change can begin modestly, but it can move through communities more quickly than people might think.

-Asian Americans and Asian Australians and other young people of Asian descent can be in special positions to make change.
-They may possess the linguistic ability, cultural know-how and Western education that is required to cross intergenerational divides.
+Asian Americans and Asian Australians, as well as other young people of Asian descent, can be in special positions to make change.
+They may possess the linguistic abilities, cultural know-how, and Western education that are required to bridge the gap between generations.
 Increasingly, they’re speaking out at home about their experiences and taking on the traditional views.

-Elders, religious figures and influential members of the Asian communities hold massive sway in cultural attitudes.
+Elders, religious figures, and influential members of the Asian community hold massive sway over cultural attitudes.
 By being open and public about mental health and addiction, these people can hasten acceptance and lessen stigma.

-More general structural changes also aid in recovery, such as healthcare systems offering culturally competent care, insurance reimbursing for treatment possibilities and schools teaching about addiction as a health issue.
+More general structural changes also aid recovery, such as healthcare systems offering culturally competent care, insurance reimbursement for treatment possibilities and schools teaching about addiction as a health issue.

 Hope for the Future

 The landscape is slowly changing.
 Attitudes about mental health challenges, including addiction, are changing within more Asian immigrant families.
 Online communities and social media have opened up new avenues for exchanging stories and seeking help.
-Cultural awareness treatment centers have become more prevalent and models of family-inclusive care for substance use are being increasingly recognized.
+Cultural awareness treatment centres have become models of family-inclusive care for substance use and are becoming more prevalent and increasingly recognised.

-The catch is in finding a balance between respect for that culture and acceptance of contemporary medical knowledge.
-Families should not have to “give up” who they are or where they come from in order to ask for help – but rather, think about what healing is possible and what it can look like while continuing to hold onto heritage.
+Finding a balance between respect for that culture and acceptance of contemporary medical knowledge is the challenge.
+Families should not have to “give up” who they are or where they come from to ask for help – but rather, think about what healing is possible and what it can look like while continuing to hold onto heritage.

 Everyone can recover, despite differences in culture.
 When Asian families and communities can overcome shame to build support systems, transformations that seem extraordinary are possible.
-The journey isn’t always smooth for these barriers, but when challenged and crossed, the door to healing is thrown wide open — a recovery that can impact whole family systems and communities.
+These barriers don’t always go away easily, but when they are confronted and overcome, the path to recovery is thrown open, with the potential to affect entire communities and family systems.

-If you are looking for culturally sensitive treatment options that respect the differences in peoples’ understanding of mental illness, let us provide a support to help your family begin its journey to healing.
+If you are looking for culturally sensitive treatment options that respect the differences in people’s understanding of mental illness, let us provide support to help your family begin its journey to healing.

 Frequently Asked Questions